Retail Sales Strategy

 What is a Retail Sales Strategy?

-A strategy is how you plan to make more sales in your brick-and-mortar store.
-A full lifecycle of selling in a store includes how to greet a shopper, build rapport, get customers to tell you their wants--not just needs--handling objections, closing the sale, and following up.
-It is how you make customer service your differentiator
+A strategy is how you plan to increase sales in your brick-and-mortar store.
+The full lifecycle of selling in a store includes greeting a shopper, building rapport, getting customers to tell you their wants—not just needs—handling objections, closing the sale, and following up.
+It is how you make customer service your differentiator.

 In the not-too-distant past, retailers and their employees could count on a never-ending stream of shoppers in their stores.
 If they missed one or two, there would be plenty of others.
 With retail sales high, employees could get away with bad habits and still do well.

 That all changed after 9/11 as shoppers pulled back from shopping at previous levels.
 Then, to make themselves feel better, homeowners took out equity loans and spent lavishly lifting in-store sales.
-That lasted until the financial crisis of 2008 took hold when many believe shopping fundamentally changed.
+That lasted until the 2008 financial crisis when many believe shopping fundamentally changed.

-And with the advent of online giant Amazon, it was only a matter of time until employees were sacked, and those who were left had to do more with less.
-And then omnichannel retail became table stakes for many retailers, meaning employees now had to pick omnichannel shopping orders.
+With the advent of online giant Amazon, it was only a matter of time before employees were sacked, and those who were left had to do more with less.
+Omnichannel retail became table stakes for many retailers, meaning employees now had to pick omnichannel shopping orders.

-If you're a retailer searching to improve your same-store sales, it comes down to improving your sales associates' retail persuasion skills.
-If you are an individual employee, you need to get a higher conversion rate of shoppers browsing your merchandise to customers purchasing it than you ever had to before.
+If you're a retailer looking to improve your same-store sales, it comes down to improving your sales associates' retail persuasion skills.
+If you're an individual employee, you need to get a higher conversion rate of shoppers browsing your merchandise to customers purchasing it than you ever had to before.

-Unless you get more from those who come through your door, sales will decline, and your job may be jeopardized.
+Sales will decline unless you get more from those who come through your door, and your job may be jeopardized.

 The common theme around the top strategies that the best retail sellers employ is to have employees who can build rapport and trust before trying to direct shoppers to merchandise.
 The best salespeople use a step-by-step sales process that builds on your good hiring skills.
 When you create an exceptional shopping experience, your conversions increase.